Pesticide Applicator Study Materials

-Alaska has 14 categories of certified applicators, based on the application site and the type of work they perform.
+Alaska has 19 categories of certified applicators, with two sub-categories.
+The categories are based on the application site and the type of work being performed.
 Certification is required to:

 - Apply pesticides to someone else's property

 - Consult or advise about pesticides

 - Purchase, use, or sell restricted use pesticides

 - Apply pesticides to a public place, such as parks, public sports field, government facilities, or the common area of an apartment building.